stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 save for Alfred all the magazines that spoke well of him, bringing them in person as an excuse to see Georgina.
-They did not, however, produce much effect save a contemptuous smile; and Clarendon would generally throw them to Surama, whose deep, disturbing chuckle upon reading formed a close parallel to the doctor&rsquo;s own ironic amusement.
+They did not, however, produce much effect save a contemptuous smile; and Clarendon would generally throw them to Surama, whose deep, disturbing chuckle upon reading formed a close parallel to the doctor's own ironic amusement.

-  One Monday evening early in February Dalton called with the definite intention of asking Clarendon for his sister&rsquo;s hand.
+  One Monday evening early in February Dalton called with the definite intention of asking Clarendon for his sister's hand.
 Georgina herself admitted him to the grounds, and as they walked toward the house he stopped to pat the great dog which rushed up and laid friendly fore paws on his breast.
-It was Dick, Georgina&rsquo;s cherished St. Bernard, and Dalton was glad to feel that he had the affection of a creature which meant so much to her.
+It was Dick, Georgina's cherished St. Bernard, and Dalton was glad to feel that he had the affection of a creature which meant so much to her.

   Dick was excited and glad, and turned the governor nearly half about with his vigorous pressure as he gave a soft quick bark and sprang off through the trees toward the clinic.
 He did not vanish, though, but presently stopped and looked back, softly barking again as if he wished Dalton to follow.
-Georgina, fond of obeying her huge pet&rsquo;s playful whims, motioned to James to see what he wanted; and they both walked slowly after him as he trotted relievedly to the rear of the yard where the top of the clinic building stood silhouetted against the stars above the great brick wall.
+Georgina, fond of obeying her huge pet's playful whims, motioned to James to see what he wanted; and they both walked slowly after him as he trotted relievedly to the rear of the yard where the top of the clinic building stood silhouetted against the stars above the great brick wall.

   The outline of lights within shewed around the edges of the dark window-curtains so they knew that Alfred and Surama were at work.
-Suddenly from the interior came a thin, subdued sound like a cry of a child&mdash;a plaintive call of &ldquo;Mamma!
-Mamma!&rdquo; at which Dick barked, while James and Georgina started perceptibly.
+Suddenly from the interior came a thin, subdued sound like a cry of a child--a plaintive call of  "Mamma!
+Mamma! " at which Dick barked, while James and Georgina started perceptibly.
 Then Georgina smiled, remembering the parrots that Clarendon always kept for experimental uses, and patted Dick on the head either to forgive him for having fooled her and Dalton, or to console him for having been fooled himself.